PerkunasKF/msp2-games/README.md

 </h2>

 <div align="center">
   Simon says color game is a memory game in which player follows the color pattern that is shown.
-After each correctly followed round the color patter gets longer and longer: **how long will you go**?
+After each correctly followed round the color patter gets longer and longer: how long will you go?

 [View the live project here](https://perkunaskf.github.io/msp2-games/)